Percutaneous Coronary Intervention (PCI)

 Coronary artery disease

 Coronary artery disease (CAD) is the narrowing of the coronary arteries (the blood vessels that supply oxygen and nutrients to the heart muscle), caused by a buildup of fatty material within the walls of the arteries.
 This process causes the inside of the arteries to become narrowed, limiting the supply of oxygen-rich blood to the heart muscle.
-To better understand how coronary artery disease affects the heart, a review of basic heart anatomy and function is h
+To better understand how coronary artery disease affects the heart, a review of basic heart anatomy and function is helpful.

 The heart is basically a pump.
 The heart is made up of specialized muscle tissue, called the myocardium.
 The heart's primary function is to pump blood throughout the body, so that the body's tissues can receive oxygen and nutrients.
 Like any pump, the heart requires fuel in order to work.
 The myocardium requires oxygen and nutrients, just like any other tissue in the body.
 The blood that passes through the heart's chambers is only passing through on its trip to the rest of the body.
 This blood does not give oxygen and nutrients to the myocardium.
 The myocardium receives its oxygen and nutrients from the coronary arteries, which lie on the outside of the heart.